semmel/StaticLand/doc/lens.md

 ====
 A Lens is a function which focuses on a particular aspect, property, index, ... of a data structure.
 Their purpose is to make changes in a data structure in a non-mutating functional way.

-Lenses compose with themselves, traversal functions (`Type.traverse(of_f, liftA2_f)`), mapping functions (`Type.map`) and isomorphism functions.
+Lenses compose with themselves, traversal functions (`Type.traverse(of_f)`), mapping functions (`Type.map`) and isomorphism functions.
 All these items piped together drill deep down into a data structure.
 Thereby a particular aspect deep in this complex data structure can be modeled by such a composed lens function.

 Lenses are put into action by a set of helper functions (`view`, `over`, `set`) which take the lens and source data as arguments and return the result data.